 To significantly increase customer and employee satisfaction and boost productivity, companies rely on analyzing customer conversations, evaluating the quality of dialogs and discussing them with service or contact center employees.

 Modern speech technologies allow to automatically record, transcribe and evaluate telephone conversations.
-This way, relevant information about the customer's concerns (intent), the dialog flow and the content of the conversation can be obtained immediately.
+This way, Speech or Customer Analytics immediately delivers relevant information about the customer's concerns (intent), the dialog flow and the content of the conversation.

 In the first step, a high-quality transcript of the telephone conversation is created in real time and saved as text (speech-to-text).
 Both parties are recorded separately in order to simplify the subsequent automatic call analysis.
 This also allows further analysis of particularly interesting or problematic conversations.